 This fort was named after local landowner Valentine Nutter.
 The forts were connected by low earthen walls and linked to a gatehouse at McGowan’s Pass that controlled access to a local road.
 The defensive line was completed with a series of blockhouses to the west, one of which still exists in the North Woods, the only one remaining from this system.
 The attack never materialized, and the forts never saw battle; they were left to fall into ruin or were dismantled.

-When the Park was built, Nutter’s Battery had no pathways for public access.
-That changed in 1945 when NYC Parks built paths and constructed a low stone wall to mark the spot where the fortification once stood.
-The Conservancy rebuilt Nutter's Battery in 2014, constructing a surrounding wall like that of the original fort, and adding new paving and plantings.
+When the Park was built, there were no paths accessing the historic fort site.
+In 1945, the Parks Department built new paths and constructed a low stone wall to mark the spot where the fortification once stood.
+The Central Park Conservancy rebuilt Nutter's Battery in 2014, rebuilding the stone wall and adding new paving and plantings.

 Things you can do here

 History buffs will love this exploration of the Fort Landscape in the northern part of Central Park.

 Tags: Staff Picks

 Lace up your comfortable walking shoes for an energetic hike through Central Park’s north end!